 We say that a program is data independent if the set of its traces is data independent.
-A program, like the one in figure 1, can typically be shown to be data independent by a simple syntactic analysis that checks that data values are not manipulated or tested, but only copied.
+A program, like the one in Figure 1, can typically be shown to be data independent by a simple syntactic analysis that checks that data values are not manipulated or tested, but only copied.
 In a similar manner, a correctness property is data independent if the set of traces that it specifies is data independent.
-The following theorem states an important observation.
+From these definitions, the following theorem follows directly.